Jeff Brohm: 2013 season

 After a single season at UAB, Brohm decided to take a pay cut and take the assistant head coach and offensive coordinator position at Western Kentucky University, where he was again coaching under Bobby Petrino.
 Brohm had to replace Kawaun Jakes, who was the career leader in passing touchdowns and third in passing yards for the Hilltoppers.
-They selected Brandon Doughty to be the starter during the 2013 season, and was aided by the return of the NCAA single season all-purpose yards record holder, Antonio Andrews.
+They selected Brandon Doughty to be the starter during the 2013 season, and he paired with the returning NCAA single season all-purpose yards record holder, Antonio Andrews.
 The Hilltoppers began the season with an upset of SEC foe Kentucky.
-Brohm's lone season as offensive coordinator did not disappoint, as the Hilltoppers averaged 459 yards per game, and both Doughty and Andrews set the single season record for yards in a season in passing and rushing respectively.
+Brohm's lone season as offensive coordinator did not disappoint, as the Hilltoppers averaged 459 yards per game, and both Doughty and Andrews set the single-season record for yards in a season in passing and rushing, respectively.

 2014 season

-On January 8, 2014, Petrino was hired to his former position of head coach at Louisville in place of Charlie Strong, who moved to replace Mack Brown at Texas.
-Brohm was named as a candidate to become head coach later that same day.
+On January 8, 2014, Petrino was hired to his former position of head coach at Louisville in place of Charlie Strong, who left to replace Mack Brown at Texas.
+Brohm was named as a candidate to become head coach that same day.
 On January 10, 2014, Brohm was officially named the head coach of the Hilltoppers.
 On August 29, 2014, his Hilltoppers opened the season with a 59–31 win over the Bowling Green Falcons, scoring more points than during any game in the 2013 season.
 The team broke school records for total yards in a game (702) and most points scored since moving to the FBS level.
 Doughty also set three individual records.
 The following week Brohm suffered his first defeat as a head coach, losing 42–34 to Illinois.
 After losing 5 out of his first 8 games as a head coach (four of which were by a single possession), the Hilltoppers rallied to win their last four regular season games.
 This included a win over undefeated #19 Marshall 67–66 in overtime, again breaking the school record for points in an FBS game for the third time of the season.
 The Hilltoppers 7–5 regular season earned them a berth in the 2014 Bahamas Bowl where they played Central Michigan Chippewas.
 Leading 49–14 heading into the fourth quarter, the Chippewas rallied to be down 1-point, but their failed two-point conversion with no time left led to a Hilltoppers victory.